 How many websites have some kind of authentication process?
-They assure you it is safe with locking images, but are they really?
+They assure you it is safe with locking images, but are they?
 Surprisingly (or not) there are many weaknesses in logins and session times.
 A failure or weakness in the authentication allows attackers to compromise passwords and session tokens as well as exploit other opportunities to gain user identity information.

 Some attackers come through your security shields using brute force.
 It’s an attack that lacks subtlety, but it can be highly effective.
 With a brute drive, millions of potential login credentials are cycled through your system one after another until something works.
 Once they are in, they are in.

 Distributed Denial Providers

-Hacking strategies know no expiray dates.
+Hacking strategies know no expiry dates.
 Distributed denial attacks may be old-fashioned, but they can still be very effective.
 Rather than an attack of brute force, the distributed denial attack is like a swarm of small warriors attacking in isolation all over your server.
-Eventually, the sheer volume of attacks that consumes your bandwidth and the website is still open for visitors.
+Eventually, the sheer volume of attacks consumes your bandwidth and the website is still open for visitors.

 Mass Mail Attacks

 A clever attack through email, it’s no longer necessary for the victim to open an email attachment.
 Simply viewing the email is enough to infect your computer or server.
 Once infected, your server becomes a mass mail server and your business is suddenly sending waves of spam emails irritating customers and overwhelming system limitations.

 The clever hacker (and aren’t they all?) has a two-stage attack.
 First, he sends a nasty virus or malware your way.
 Resources are slammed as you deal with and do the online virus protection before the worst can happen.
 Then, as soon as you are relaxing at the end of the fight, the hacker walks right through the openings in your security software you failed to close immediately after banishing the original virus.

 Insecure Direct Object References